 Do You Need Boat Insurance for the Winter?

 The truth is, a lot of things can happen to your boat even if it is in storage for the winter.
 You might be stunned to know that a lot of claims that were made are during the colder months when your boat is out of the water.
-Boat insurance in New Zealand is really important year round.
-During winter we get storm damage and vermin infestation, you really don’t want a family of possums making a home in your boat over winter.
+Boat insurance in New Zealand is really important year-round.
+During winter you may get storm damage and vermin infestation, you really don’t want a family of possums making a home in your boat over winter.

 Most of the claims we have here at Mariner are for fire, burglary, vandalism, and storm damage, all of which can happen at any time of the year.
 Truth to be told, your boat is easier to steal or vandalize when it is in storage rather than when it is on the water.
 You might also be storing your boat in places you don’t commonly check on.
 If you don’t have comprehensive insurance that pays for damages caused by circumstances other than collision, then, things like this won’t be covered by your insurance company.